 - 401(k) plan

 - Flexible spending accounts

 - Work from home options

-When wrapping up your letter, decide if you want to put an expiration date on the offer.
-A hard deadline will save you from losing other qualified candidates if the prospect decides to decline your offer.
-If you choose to include a time limit, give the candidate at least one week to consider the offer and make a final decision.
+When wrapping up your letter, decide if you want to put an expiration date on your offer.
+A hard deadline will save you from losing other qualified candidates if the prospective employee decides to decline your offer.
+If you choose to include a deadline, consider giving the candidate at least one week to make an informed decision.

 End your offer letter by expressing excitement about welcoming the candidate to the team.
 Provide contact information in case they have questions, and include a line for the candidate to sign and date the offer if they choose to accept.